- Exceptionally sharp, vibrant screen

-The Note 4 is a phone that grows on you the more you use it.
-There are slicker phones around, but there's a whole lot to like about this phablet.
-With an update to Android 5.0 Lollipop looming, things should only get better for the Note 4, but it's facing ever stiffer big-phone competition from the iPhone 6 Plus and forthcoming Google Nexus 6.
+The Galaxy Note 4 is one of those big phones that grows on you the more you use it.
+There are slicker phones around, but there's a whole lot to like about this giant.
+With an update to Android 5.0 Lollipop on the horizon, things can only get better for the Note 4, but it's facing ever stiffer big-phone competition from the iPhone 6 Plus and the Google Nexus 6.

 Watch our Galaxy Note 4 video review

-Samsung Galaxy Note 4: DesignThe obvious thing to address here is the size.
-It's a big phone and big phones pose some handling issues.
+Samsung Galaxy Note 4: DesignThe Galaxy Note 4 is a big phone and big phones pose some handling issues.
 The Note 4, much like the Note 3, actually doesn't feel too ridiculous to use in one hand or to hold up to the ear to take a call.
-It doesn't mask its stature as well as the LG G3, but even for our smallish hands it didn't take long to make the adjustment.
+But it doesn't mask its stature as well as the LG G3, but even for our smallish hands it didn't take long to adjust.

 Compared to the Note 3, it’s taller, thicker and heavier, but the key difference is that it’s not as wide.
 It’s not by a great deal but this does slightly reduce the area you need to stretch fingers across to reach the other end of the virtual keyboard.
 You will want to type holding it in two hands, but it’s not a pain to use it in one hand either.
 Samsung does include a one-handed operation mode to shrink the screen size, which should help those who are really struggling.

 Inevitably comparisons are going to be made with the iPhone 6 Plus and having had the big iPhone to compare, the Apple smartphone is taller and wider but slimmer than the Note 4.
 The curved sides on the Apple make it slightly nicer to grip, but both designs have their good and bad points.

 SEE ALSO: Galaxy Note 4 vs Galaxy Note 3

 iPhone 6 Plus, Note 4 and Note 3 compared